paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-overview.md

 ## Plan Overview

-The plan overview provides high level direction for a new dependency management approach, split into three phases that will help to address the concerns cited in the Motivation section of the RFC.
+The plan overview provides high level direction for a new dependency management approach, split into phases that will help to address the concerns cited in the Motivation section of the RFC.
 Due to the complex nature of the changes, the proposals details will be split into separate RFCs.

 The new system will focus on shifting all dependency-specific logic into the buildpacks themselves.
 Related automation to actually update and build the